gabimelo/portuguese_wsc/README.md

 - For running outside of Docker container, Conda is required

-- To create the environment for running the project: `make dev_init`.
-This command also makes sure `make processed_data` is run, which prepares data needed to train model
+- To create the conda environment: `conda env create -f environment.yml`

 - Makefile contains some of the commands used to run the code.
 These commands must be run from inside the environment.

+    - to setup the environment for running the project: `make dev_init`.
+This command also makes sure `make processed_data` is run, which prepares data needed to train model
     - running `make corpus` will speed up first run of code (but is not necessary)
     - `make train` trains a model
     - `make winograd_test` runs evaluation of Winograd Schema Challenge